 - PHP – is a popular scripting language that allows us to serve dynamic webpages, It can present your webpage in a different way depending on circumstances.

-- Install the Apache Web Server
+Apache Web Server

 This shows you the index.html file that was presented to your browser, you will notice that it’s permissions are currently set to the root user.
 We need to change the user permissions if we want to make any changes to the file.
-First, add the user “pi” to the “www-data” user group, next, change the owner of the “/var/www/html” folder to “www-data”.

 These commands will select the correct folder and then remove the existing Index.html file as that will take precedence over the new index.php file that we are going to create.
 To make the new file enter the following commands

-With the new file created you now need to refresh your browser to see the new PHP index page.
+With the new file created you now need to refresh your browser to see the new php index page.

-If you are still seeing the original page then you may need to restart the web server.
+If you are still seeing the original page then you may need to restart the webserver.

-The benefit of PHP webpage scripting is that it presents dynamic pages based on changing information.
-If you want to see this in action try changing your index.php file with the following entry
+The benefit of PHP webpage scripting is that it presents dynamic pages based on changing information, if you want to see this in action try changing your index.php file with the following entry

 This will show you the current date and time, click refresh on your browser to call the index.php file and see the page update.

-Install the MySQL (MariaDB) Database
+The MySQL Database

-If you would like to access your MySQL database using Python commands then you will need to install the following additional software package.
+Finally if you would like to access your MySQL database using Python commands then you will need to install the following additional software package.